hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

 :math:`V[\{S_i\}]` = the variance of the Silhouette coefficients

-The algorithm also uses distance matrix as a part of its assessment in finding optimal clustering.
+The algorithm also utilizes a distance matrix as a part of its assessment in finding optimal clustering.

-The distance matrix formula is as follow:
+The distance matrix formula:

 :math:`D_{i,j}= \sqrt{\frac{1}{2}(1-\rho_{ij})}`